ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/README.md

 A ReactJS interactive walkthrough of the GraphQL API for the [Vega Protocol](https://vega.xyz/) decentralized derivatives trading platform.

-View the docs at: [Vega React Documentation](https://vega-step-by-step.web.app/docs/vega/vega-react-walkthrough/)
+View the docs at: [Vega Walkthrough Documentation](https://vega-step-by-step.web.app/docs/vega/vega-react-walkthrough/)

 ## Initialization